Picture the last movie or TV show you saw that depicted a birth. Most likely, it went something like this:

 The end.

 Some births do look like this.
 Most do not!
+(Especially if you are drawn to childbirth at home, water birth, or natural birth in any form.)

 And most importantly, birth is not destined to be like this.
 There are so many junctures during birth (and during pregnancy!) where YOU can make choices about what a safe, supported, and empowered birth looks like for YOU.